What we do

 Full details on the status of particular species, including research findings and persons involved in recovery efforts, can be found by clicking on the species name in this list of Ontario arthropods.

 An article in the fall 2009 issue of Newsletter of Biological Survey of Canada (Terrestrial Arthropods) provides more information on COSEWIC insect assessments.

 Natural Heritage Information Centre (NHIC)

-The NHIC in Peterborough is a joint venture of the Ontario Ministry of Natural Resources with 3 conservation group.
+The NHIC in Peterborough is a joint venture of the Ontario Ministry of Natural Resources and Forestry with 3 conservation group.
 The NHIC maintains a database which lists species of Lepidoptera, Odonata and Coleoptera which it considers to be potentially at risk and provides a useful list of references on each one.
 Numbers of occurrences of these species are also tracked.

 Importing Insects into Canada

 Importing most live insects requires a plant protection permit for the Canadian Food Inspection Agency.
 Until 2015, their website included a list of species for which no permit was required, such as for the Painted Lady and the Monarch butterfly.(The current status of this list is unknown.)
 Approved facilities (e.g., butterfly conservatories) may import a much longer list of species.